 There was a student determined to pay his way through college.
 To do so, he and his brother decided to open a little pizza place.
 Brother #1 would run the store during the day while Brother #2 went to school, then run the pizza place at night.
 Brother #1 would go to school while Brother #2 ran the pizza joint.

-After just a few months, this business was losing money and Brother #2 decided that he wanted out.
-So, in exchange for an old beat up Volkswagon Rabbit car, Brother #1 bought him out and ended up owning the entire business.
-Soon after, Brother #1 developed a USP for his pizza business that turned that business into a multi-billion dollar giant.
+After just a few months, this business was losing money, and Brother #2 decided that he wanted out.
+So, in exchange for an old beat-up Volkswagon Rabbit car, Brother #1 bought him out and ended up owning the entire business.
+Soon after, Brother #1 developed a USP for his pizza business that turned that business into a multi-million dollar giant.
 His USP went like this: